umd-lhcb/hlt-umd/README.md

 # Building Moore

 To build Moore, follow the steps [here](https://gitlab.cern.ch/rmatev/lb-stack-setup) up through compile.
 Use the latest version of the master branch.
-If you would like to use a nonstandard branch, follow instructions [here](https://gitlab.cern.ch/lhcb/Moore/-/blob/bnoc_run3/Hlt/Hlt2Conf/python/Hlt2Conf/lines/bnoc/README.md) but be aware that there may be bugs--for example, I was not able to run the example line on the bnoc_run3 branch without updating to master.
+If you would like to use a nonstandard branch, follow instructions [here](https://gitlab.cern.ch/lhcb/Moore/-/blob/bnoc_run3/Hlt/Hlt2Conf/python/Hlt2Conf/lines/bnoc/README.md) but be aware that it may not run--for example, the `bnoc_run3` branch is often out of date.
 To update to master, I used the command

 ```
-git merge origin/master
+git merge origin master
 ```
+Best practice would be to develop with a local copy of the master branch.

 # Writing the HLT2 Line